glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 Things I have found annoying about collection tools:

- - List item
+ - Some tools require special dongles which is often not practical with modern global enterprises.

-Some require special dongles which is often not practical with a distributed team.
+ - Some want to talk
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwMTc1NDE4MV19
+eyJoaXN0b3J5IjpbMTA5MDMzMDU0Ml19
 -->